 For the past decade, West Virginia ranked in the top five among U.S. states where asbestos related lawsuits are filed, and lawmakers there have done little to change that trend.
 In fact, even though there is new legislation tightening up the area of mass torts, West Virginia's overall status has improved because other top states enacted significantly tougher filing limits.

 Between 1998 and 2000, West Virginia and four other states accounted for two-thirds of all U.S. asbestos case filings.
 As of 2006, the state processed an estimated 33,000 asbestos claims.
 By 2008, West Virginia developed a reputation for having plaintiff-friendly courts and juries.
-As more and more people become aware of mesothelioma cancer and their rights to collect financial benefits because of the disease, West Virginia continues to be a popular jurisdiction for new asbestos case filings.
+As more and more people become aware of mesothelioma cancer and their rights to sue because of the disease, West Virginia continues to be a popular jurisdiction for new asbestos case filings.

 Occupational asbestos exposure poses considerable health risks in West Virginia.
 Exposure to asbestos dust around coal mining areas and mining equipment can lead to serious illnesses.
 Although the state is best known for its coal mines, West Virginia’s power plants, oil refineries, railroads, steel mills and other industries also have high incidences of asbestos use.
 It is no surprise that Kanawha County, center of industry in the state, is also center stage for thousands of asbestos lawsuits.

-More than 25% of West Virginia’s asbestos-related deaths occurred in Kanawha County.
+More than 25 percent of West Virginia’s asbestos-related deaths occurred in Kanawha County.
 An analysis of government data shows there were at least 594 asbestos-related deaths in the state by 2001.
 The actual number is almost certainly higher because asbestos mortality data dates back only to 1979 and does not include mesothelioma deaths that occurred before the government began tracking such deaths in 1999.
 That total does not include asbestos-related lung and gastrointestinal cancers.

 Get help finding an attorney who knows the process and can get you and your family the compensation you deserve.Get Help Now